-Problem-solving skills are important for decision-making and sorting out conflicts.
+Conflict isn’t always a bad thing.
 Through conflict, children learn that people experience different thoughts and feelings.
-Children also learn the difference between right and wrong and about how their behaviour affects other people.
+Children also learn the difference between right and wrong and how their behaviour affects other people.

 Developing your child’s social skills

-entry skills – knowing how to join a group
+- entry skills – knowing how to join a group

 How children learn social skills

-Ideas about helping your child develop good social skills
+Tips for helping your child develop good social skills

 Show your child what good social skills look like – for example, listening when people talk to you, being nice to people and doing kind things for your friends.
 Your child will learn from the way you behave.

 - Encourage preschoolers to be aware of the feelings of others.
 For example, ‘Johnny has been waiting for a while to have a go.
 I wonder how you might feel if you had to wait that long.
 What’s a friendly thing to do about this?’